 In a world that is run by technology, where digital marketing agencies are growing in numbers every day and customers can talk to brands with a click of a button, it is only natural for you to consider the idea of entering the digital space.You have a fantastic plan for a digital startup, but do you have the skills to make it work?
 A solid business plan is a must, but that won’t get your company off the ground if you don’t have the hard talent that the digital marketplace requires.
 As more and more graduates turn to virtual work, the competition is becoming fierce.
 You can’t get by with an idea and good work ethic if your skill set is lacking or even slightly out of date.
 If you want to be seen, if you want to survive, you need to be an expert in at least three areas: social media marketing, data analysis, and programming.

 If that sounds like a tall order, don’t worry.
 There are countless resources on the web to help you beef up your abilities and learn new skills from scratch.
 To make it even easier, we’ve compiled a short list of the top (free) places to learn online.

-You have to stay ahead of search algorithm updates and be familiar with the latest platforms before the rest of the world catches on.
+You have to stay ahead of search algorithm updates, have the best branding agencies by your side, and be familiar with the latest platforms before the rest of the world catches on.
 In some ways, marketing is like the mythical Hydra; every time you think you’ve got one head under control, two more appear.
 However, a large part of marketing and SEO boils down to relevant content.
 In fact, most search engine updates are designed to weed out negative material and connect readers with pertinent information.
 Thus, if you focus on your audience’s pain points and how you can honestly satisfy them, your strategy will have plenty of longevity.